 After 5-8 minutes the pita pizzas should be ready to eat.
 A good indication is when the cheese is melted and is starting to bubble.
 The edges of the pita will be well toasted.

 Slide them off the grill, cut, and serve!

 A few notes about camping pizzas:

 - These pizzas will not be on the hot fire long enough to fully cook all ingredients.
 We tend to pre-cook our onion, mushroom, or pepper toppings.
 Raw meats should definitely be cooked prior to using on these pizzas.

-- If you have a lot of people to feed and a small grill, it can be a while to get everyone’s pizzas ready.
+- If you have a lot of people to feed and a small grill, it can take a while to get everyone’s pizzas ready.
 But, if you’re happy with casual eating around the campfire, then these are perfect.

 - make sure to pin these camping pizzas to your Camping Pinterest Board so you’ll have it come camping season